 In this example you would start a depth-first search in this way:

-• you start with the cookie root node
+- you start with the

-• you visit the first child node that you have not yet visited, so av_pairs (in this case, it is also the only first child node)
+root node - you visit the first child node that you have not yet visited, so

-• av_pairs is now your parent node
+is now your parent node- so, you visit the

-• this av_pair is now your parent node
+is now your parent node - so, you visit the

 The process is easy to understand and apply to any tree.
 It is so easy that you could do it yourself but, apart from some exceptional cases, you are not going to do that, because there are better ways to do it.